 - With development, the brain becomes more interconnected, which allows children to map printed words to sound.
 Phonological awareness is a necessary skill for the ability to read words and young preschoolers performance on simple phonological tasks is a reliable predictor of early reading achievement.

-- Studies that map areas of activity in the brain show that older children (7-8 year olds) use the meaning of a word to recognize print, whereas, younger children may use ‘sounding it out’ to recognize print (phonological awareness).
+- Studies that map areas of activity in the brain show that older children (7-8-year-olds) use the meaning of a word to recognize print, whereas, younger children may use ‘sounding it out’ to recognize print (phonological awareness).

-Top Three Things to Do During Storytime
+Top Three Things to Do When Reading to Boost Brain Development

 2. Read different kinds of books, both rhyming and narratives are great for different reasons.